 More laws, regulations, and protocols are passed to drive down the prices of these biotech products produced in pharmaceutical and nutraceutical laboratories.
 In addition, more and more companies are showcasing real-live demos of their drug efficacy.
 The reason for this is so the consumers can get a first-hand glimpse of the actual value of these products.
 Doing this can dampen the cost of medicine; at the same time, it provides valuable evidence to the critical consumers of the products.

 7. More Data Management and Integration Through Cloud

-Back in the beginning, data management in this area was difficult to collate, organize and interpret.
+Initially, data management in this area was difficult to collate, organize and interpret.
 But because of the new development of cloud management, it is much easier to store and handle the volume of information produced in laboratories.
 Now, data management professionals can organize this information, so biotech professionals can easily access, analyze, and interpret data.

 8. An Improvement in the Approval Timeline of Various Drugs

 In the past, critical medications were held for an extended period because of the lengthy approval process of the FDA or Food and Drug Administration.
 Government regulatory boards can now improve drug testing speed thanks to technological advancements.
 They can do much better trials for their candidate patients, too.